 PCGP will be required to pay the appropriate land managing agency for all merchantable trees cut within the construction right-of-way and temporary use areas authorized in the federal Right-of-Way Grant, including trees felled within Riparian Reserves and LSRs.
-PCGP does not intend to transport cut trees back into these areas, except for those appropriately sized logs that are salvaged (with root-balls attached) for use as LWD and habitat enhancement.
-PCGP voluntarily developed a Comprehensive Mitigation Plan, which supports USFS and BLM restoration projects, to offset the impact on these sensitive areas caused by the permanent removal of the trees that are not transported back into the areas or replanted.
+PCGP do not intend to transport cut trees back into these areas, except for those appropriately sized logs that are salvaged (with root-balls attached) for use as LWD and habitat enhancement.
+PCGP developed a Supplemental Mitigation Plan, which includes the funding of USFS and BLM restoration projects, to mitigate for the impact on these sensitive areas caused by the permanent removal of the trees that are not transported back into the areas or replanted.
 PCGP has designed and sized the construction right-of-way and TEWAs to be the minimum necessary to safely construct the Pipeline Project.
 Therefore, it is impractical to store all felled trees within Riparian Reserves and LSRs onsite for placement back onto these areas after construction.
 Significantly more TEWAs areas, requiring habitat removal and disturbance would be necessary to store fallen trees within these areas if this material was replaced within the riparian reserves and LSRs.